Mparaiso/snippet-manager/sprints.md

 - [x] a registered user can create a snippet
 - [x] a registered has a personal page where his snippets are listed
+- [x] a registered user can favorite and unfavorite a snippet